AxaFrance/react-toolkit/README.md

 - React :
   - Components are stateless by default
-  - Some Higher Order Components (HOC) are stateful but feel free to use the stateless one if it fits your use case
+  - Some Higher-Order Components (HOC) are stateful but feel free to use the stateless one if it fits your use case
   - [React documentation](https://axaguildev.github.io?target=react_toolkit_design)

 ## List of supported browsers